cathyjf/ShoddySense/README.md

    other player's image is black or white at that square.

 2. A player can guess what image another player has.
-If the guess is correct, the player whose image was corrected guessed is removed from the game.
+If the guess is correct, the player whose image was correctly guessed is removed from the game.
 If the guess is incorrect, the player who made the guess is removed from the game.
 On a given turn, a player can opt to guess one or more other players' images (though of course, if one of them is wrong, the player will not be able to make any further guesses).
-If a player guesses wrongly, the image that was wrongly guessed is not disclosed to the other players.
+If a player guesses wrongly, the specific image that was wrongly guessed is not disclosed to the other players (i.e. the other players are only told that the guess was wrong, not specifically what the guess was).

 The goal is to be the last player remaining, by correctly guessing other players' images, or by being the beneficiary of incorrect guesses by other